rabinacharya11/OpenSyllabus/flutter_course.md

 - MVP, MVVM, BLoC Patterns
 - Folder Strucutres

-### Flutter Web And Desktop
-- Create and Pubish App On Web.
-- Create and Publish App On Desktop.

 ### Isolates and Multi Threading in Flutter
 - What are isolates, when to use them